HimoriK/Modern-Reverse-Engineering-Docs/README.md

 * [Genetic Programming for Reverse Engineering](https://web.eecs.umich.edu/~weimerw/p/weimer-wcre2013-re-preprint.pdf)

 ## Contribute
-Your submissions must be modern, relevant, and have interesting or subjective information.
+Your submissions must be modern and have interesting or subjective information.
-It cannot simply just be popular or something you read, but have a higher amount of data with a high return on investment (no fluff).
+It cannot simply just be popular or something you read, but have a high amount of data with a substantially higher return on investment (no fluff).
 Videos,books,articles, and sometimes blogs will be allowed.
 If it's before 2018, date it with the relevant information.
 If the data is outdated or common it will be removed.
-Information suitable for beginners, intermediates, preferred, even rare and/or difficult to find research is highly coveted, good luck out there.
+Information suitable for beginners and intermediates preferred, even rare or difficult to find research is highly coveted.
+Cheers.

 Relevant topics: